Noctane/test-morning/README.md

 cd BasicWebpackServer
 npm i && npm start
 ```
-~You can co to [http://localhost:2323/](http://localhost:2323/) to check what's happening.
-You should open the chrome console (pressing `cmd + alt + i` on mac).~
+You can co to [http://localhost:2323/](http://localhost:2323/) to check what's happening.
+You should open the chrome console (pressing `cmd + alt + i` on mac).

-Now configuration of project is exported.
+Now configuration of project is exported :
+Add this to `src/config.js`
 ```js
 const pkg = require('../package.json');
 module.exports = {